Antigua and Barbuda

 Antigua and Barbuda is one of the most developed countries in the Caribbean.
 The islands host branches of Caribbean and US banks, along with numerous hotels, restaurants, and shops.
 Antigua’s marinas offer comfort and attract yachters from around the globe.

-The economy thrives on tourism, agriculture, and investments in the citizenship programme.
-Free education is provided up to the age of 16.
-There are private and public schools with teachers from the USA and the UK.
+The country provides free education up to the age of 16, with private and public schools employing teachers from the USA and the UK.

 For clarity, here is a cost calculation in a table.